maxsnts/-TARAPI-An-API-Rant-/README.md

 And don’t get me started on the 500… be honest, how many times did you see APIs responding with a 500 to indicate something went wrong with the stuff you sent?

-Some times you get a 500 and you have to go and see the payload to get what happened, but some times you get a 500 because the server craped itself and there is not even a valid payload.
+Some times you get a 500 and you have to go and see the payload to get what happened, but some times you get a 500 because the server crapped itself and there is not even a valid payload.
 Its nonsense, all of it.

 Oh... and what about the mixed response where some responses come in html or plain text instead of valid json payloads?